 January 11-14, 2021

 Institute for Social Research University of Michigan

-Researchers from the University of Michigan invite you to apply to the first ever Genomics for Social Scientists- Epigenetics workshop, held at the University of Michigan August 3-6, 2020.
-The purpose of this NIA sponsored workshop on epigenetic research is to familiarize researchers with epigenetic data and to provide instruction on best practices for incorporating it with social science (and some genetic) analyses.
-The workshop focuses on providing reasonable, hands-on training for researchers wanting to utilize epigenetic data in social science research, using the newly released HRS epigenetic data as a model.
+Researchers from the University of Michigan invite you to apply to the first ever Genomics for Social Scientists-Epigenetics workshop, which due to the ongoing COVID-19 pandemic, will be held remotely January 11-14, 2021 (Monday through Thursday).
+The purpose of this NIA sponsored workshop on epigenetic research is to familiarize researchers with epigenetic data and to provide instruction on best practices for incorporating these data with social science analyses.
+The workshop focuses on providing reasonable, hands-on training for researchers wanting to analyze epigenetic data in social science research, using the newly released HRS epigenetic data (expected Nov.
+'20) as a model.
 Epigenetic data provide challenges and opportunities that are distinct from both genetic and social science data.
-The course utilizes a mix of lectures and labs.
+The course uses a mix of prerecorded and live lectures and live labs and discussions.
 Labs will utilize file formats that are identical to the HRS epigenetic data formats so that students will be able to easily apply their lab work to HRS (and many other studies’) data.
 This workshop highlights the unique and powerful aspects of analyzing epigenetic data in combination with social science data and will offer opportunities for interdisciplinary collaboration among attendees and with UM investigators.

 Questions?
 Contact firstname.lastname@example.org for more information.